Install EaseUS Todo Backup Free in Windows

 Back in the Select Personal Data Location window, click Next.

 The installation takes some time and a new service is installed to keep an eye on any missed backup task.
-After the setup is complete, you can complete the fields to sign up for news via e-mail.
-This step is optional.
+After the setup is complete, click Finish.

-Move on to read about setting up automatic file and disk image backups and creating a bootable emergency disk.
+Move on to read about setting up automatic disk image backups and creating a bootable emergency disk.